Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

 where 3 functions: 1, :math:`S_t` and :math:`S_t^2` are employed.
 The constant coefficients :math:`a`, :math:`b` and :math:`c` are the weights.

-By adding immediate exercise value :math:`E_t(S_t)` to above Equation, and exchanging the side of elements, the equation is changed to
+By adding immediate exercise value :math:`E_t(S_t)` to the Equation above, and exchanging the side of elements, the equation is changed to

 .. math::
         a + bS_t + cS_t^2 + dE_t(S_t) = E_t[Y_t|S_t]